Click on the relevant service tab to filter the FAQ’s

 - In certain circumstance we require an in rooms assessment to properly assess you.
 Occasionally group classes are not appropriate and this can be identified by the medically screening or an in rooms assessment.
 These clients are usually better suited to one-on-one Clinical Pilates Sessions.

-Can I join a Clinical Pilates class once the term has started?
+Can I join a Clinical Exercise class once the term has started?

 Yes – Assuming there is availability in the classes.
-You still need to fill out the Clinical Pilates Enrolment form and submit it via email, fax or post.
+You still need to fill out the Clinical Exercise Enrolment form and submit it via email, fax or post.

-How many people do you have in a Clinical Pilates session / class?
+How many people do you have in a Clinical Exercise session / class?

 At Bellbird Sports & Spinal:

-- A Clinical Pilates Small Studio Session has a maximum of 4 people per session all doing individual programs.
+- A Clinical Exercise Small Studio Session has a maximum of 4 people per session all doing individual programs.

-- A Clinical Pilates Circuit Class has a maximum of 10 people per class.
+- A Clinical Exercise Circuit Class has a maximum of 10 people per class.

-How long do the Clinical Pilates sessions / classes run for?
+How long do the Clinical Exercise sessions / classes run for?

 Both our Small Studio Sessions and Circuit Classes run for 45 minutes.

-Yes – but only once you have completed our Clinical Pilates Enrolment form.
+Yes – but only once you have completed our Clinical Exercise Enrolment form.
 Once your medical history has been screened you will be contacted by one of our physiotherapists.